renatospaka/infra/README.md

 # Cloud Local Infrastructure

 This project provisions a self-contained local infrastructure, simulating a cloud environment.
-The containerized setup includes a PostgreSQL database and SonarQube, designed to support code quality analysis and development.
+The containerized setup includes a PostgreSQL database, SonarQube, and Keycloak.

+- **PostgreSQL** provides a robust, open-source relational database engine, supporting multiple databases for different services in your local cloud.
+It enables reliable data storage, transactional integrity, and advanced querying for development and testing.

+- **SonarQube** delivers automated code quality and security analysis, helping you identify bugs, vulnerabilities, and code smells early in the development process.
+It integrates with your CI/CD pipeline and provides actionable feedback for continuous improvement.

+- **Keycloak** provides identity and access management, enabling secure authentication and user management for your local cloud services.

 ⚠️ WARNING: This project is for development purposes only.
 Do not use this environment in QA, homologation, or production.

 ## 🏗️ Services

-- **PostgreSQL 14** (14.15-alpine3.21) - Database server
+- **PostgreSQL 14** (14.15-alpine3.21) - Multi-database server
 - **SonarQube** (2025.4.2-developer) - Code quality and security analysis platform
+- **Keycloak** (24.0.3) - Identity and access management

 ## 🚀 Quick Start